24 In the field

 Temperatures out on the water are often much colder than those in Seattle, so crew members are encouraged to bring a warm hat, gloves, and additional layers.
 We have waterproof bags that people can use to keep their extra clothes dry.
 Crew members are also encouraged to wear sunscreen, sunglasses (polarized, if possible), and a hat, even when conditions are not particularly sunny.
 The crew leader will provide sunscreen for everyone.

 We will stop for occasional bathroom breaks, which may include using porta potties or pit toilets at boat launches or parks.
-In the even that no facility is available, field crews will also have a toilet kit containing a hand trowel, toilet paper, feminine hygiene products, waste bags, and hand sanitizer.
+In the event that no facility is available, field crews will also have a toilet kit containing a hand trowel, toilet paper, feminine hygiene products, waste bags, and hand sanitizer.
 On the boat, this kit is kept inside the main console under the helm of the vessel.

 24.5 In case of accident or injury

 In case of accident or injury, all crew members should cease their activities and attend to the affected person(s).
-There is a first aid kit in an orange Pelican case located in a locker behind the helm of the vessel.
+There is a first aid kit in an orange Pelican case located in a locker behind the helm of the R/V Nerka.
 The kit contains numerous items for treating cuts, burns, and other maladies.
 Shore-based operations will also have a well-supplied first aid kit available for use.

 If an accident involves another vessel, crew members should first attend to any injuries to passengers in all vessels.
-If necessary, there is a signal kit in an orange Pelican case located in a locker behind the helm of the vessel.
+If necessary, there is a signal kit in an orange Pelican case located in a locker behind the helm of the R/V Nerka.
 The signal kit includes hand-held and aerial flares, and a signal flag.
 The Coast Guard can also be reached via channel 16 on the vessel’s VHF radio.

 In the event of a serious injury requiring immediate medical assistance, the crew leader will designate one of the other members to contact medical professionals.
 If the crew leader is themself injured, the second-in-command will designate a communications person.